“Do not let your hearts be troubled and do not be afraid.” ~Jesus

-So today, my friends, know this: Let your heart lead your head.
+So today, my friends, know this: Let your heart lead your head, not the other way around.
 Renew your mind from who you are inside.
-Always follow your heart.
-Let your head catch up to your heart!
-Allow God within you to reshape and mature your thinking!
-Think different because you are different–from the heart!
+Always follow your heart!
+Let your head catch up to your amazing heart!
+Let God within you reshape and mature your thinking!
+Think different because you are different, from the heart!

 A prayer for you: Father, today I want to express my appreciation to you for teaching me the truth about my heart.
-For far too long I believed I had a wicked, sinful heart, and the enemy loved this.
+For too many years I believed I had a wicked, sinful heart, and the enemy loved this.
 He loved this because he knows we will live out who we believe we are.
 “You’re wicked anyway, so just act wicked!
-It’s who you are, Matt!” this moron would say.
+It’s who you are, Matt!” this moron would say this to me.
 Now that I know what you’ve done to my identity, my heart, he stands no chance.
 I hardly pay any attention to him anymore.
 Instead, I pay attention to who I am!
 Right now, I lift up all who are reading this, directly to you.
 Dad, please renew their minds to what you’ve done to their hearts, for those who have believed.
 It just makes sense!
 You’ve recreated them!
-They’re not guarding their hearts, that was before the Cross.
-They’re now EXPRESSING their hearts!
+They’re not guarding their hearts, that was before the Cross; they are now EXPRESSING their hearts!
 It is your PEACE which is now guarding their hearts–not them!
-Keep counseling these dear people into the truth of their amazing identity!
+Keep counseling these dear people into their amazing regenerated identity.
 In Christ’s name, amen.

 This devotional is from The Christian Identity, Volume 3.
 Get your copy here!